Various electronic crystal phases in rhombohedral graphene multilayers: electron crystal Phases

-Our HF results provide a microscopic basis for such a landscape.
-At fixed \(U=0.035~\mathrm{eV}\), Fig.~\ref{fig4} shows that square lattice and hexagonal lattice electronic crystal states---including both Wigner crystal (WC) and anomalous Hall crystal (AHC) candidates---are nearly degenerate in energy over an appreciable density window (\(n\sim 10^{12}~\mathrm{cm}^{-2}\)).
-This near degeneracy implies that weak perturbations (strain, pressure, residual substrate-potential, device inhomogeneity, and disorder~\cite{joy_disorder-induced_2025,Das_Sarma_thermal_2024_prb}) can readily select the preferred crystal geometry and topological sector.
-In this scenario, an extended \(C=1\) plateau can arise because the system can preserve a quantized Hall response while reorganizing among nearly degenerate AHC realizations as \(n\) is tuned, rather than being locked to a unique commensurate state~\cite{lu_extended_2025}.
-Moreover, small energy splittings near the WC--AHC boundary naturally promote metastability and hysteresis.
-Upon increasing temperature, the AHC phase may melt into a distinct metallic state at half filling, often discussed in terms of a composite Fermi liquid (CFL), with an enlarged real-space periodicity compared to the AHC, we do not consider such finite temperature phases here, but they have been reported experimentally in the tetralayer and pentalayer systems~\cite{lu_extended_2025}.
-Another important distinction between the AHC and the WC is the comparatively reduced stiffness of the AHC \cite{dong_phonons_2025,kwan_moire_2025}, which is attributed to the Wannier obstruction \cite{po_fragile_2018_prl} of the underlying Chern band.
-This is directly visible in the density profiles of different AHC states in Fig.~\ref{fig4}(b)(c).
-A reduced stiffness can enhance the susceptibility to depinning and sliding \cite{patri_extended_2024,zeng_berry_2025} under an in-plane electric field which leads to deviations from integer Hall response in experiment.
-Furthermore, a current induced many body breakdown of the AHC state at sufficiently large drive may appear \cite{Shao_electrical_2024_prx}.
+Upon increasing temperature, the AHC phase may melt into a distinct metallic state at half filling, often discussed in terms of a composite Fermi liquid (CFL) with a larger real space periodicity than the AHC.
+Although we do not consider such finite temperature phases here, related behavior has been reported experimentally in tetralayer and pentalayer systems~\cite{lu_extended_2025}.
+Another important distinction between the AHC and the WC is the comparatively reduced stiffness of the AHC \cite{dong_phonons_2025,kwan_moire_2025}, which can be traced to the Wannier obstruction \cite{po_fragile_2018_prl} of the underlying Chern band.
+This difference is directly reflected in the density profiles of the AHC states shown in Fig.~\ref{fig4}(b) and \ref{fig4}(c).
+The reduced stiffness can further enhance the susceptibility of the AHC to depinning and depinning \cite{patri_extended_2024,zeng_berry_2025,Shao_electrical_2024_prx} under external fields or in the presence of disorder \cite{joy_disorder-induced_2025}.
+We also note that a patterned gate, capable of manually modulating the electrostatic potential in the graphene layers, may provide an additional experimental handle for controlling the pinning of these electron crystal states \cite{Ghorashi_topological_2023_prl,Miao_artificial_2025_prb,Shi_fractional_2025}.